 - Leave the modesty at home.
 This is Europe, which means open changing rooms and less of an obsession with nudity than in some other parts of the world.
 When I visited, there were separate locker rooms for men and women, but no enclosed changing rooms or private shower stalls.
-(This may not be the case in winter, however, based on in January).

 - Bring flip-flops.
 I only brought my hiking sandals with me, and tucked them safely away in my locker before heading out to the pools.
 Poor decision!
 The stones around the pools were almost unbearably hot underfoot, and I was longing for a pair of flip-flops before long.

 - Bring a towel.
 I didn't see any options to rent a towel (though you could buy one), so bringing one of your own is a good idea.
 Pick up a before your trip.

 - Bring a swim cap.
 If you actually want to swim in the cool-watered outdoor swimming pool, you'll need a swim cap/shower cap — you aren't allowed to fully get into the pool unless your hair is covered.
 There are lifeguards stationed at each end of the pool to enforce this rule.

 All in all, I was very happy to pay $15 to spend a few hours here, even on my own.
 It's the perfect place to relax, or to recover from a night of Ibiza-like partying on Margaret Island (where all the locals go, I was told).

 If you have some free time in Budapest (at any time of year), I highly suggest “taking the waters” at Szechenyi.